Springfield

 Springfield Micro-Compact

-Defender shown above.
-Nonetheless,
+the Defender shown above.

-it fires full-sized .45 ACP ammunition and is surprisingly heavy.
+Nonetheless, it fires full-sized .45 ACP ammunition and is surprisingly heavy.

 The Micro-Compact has an ambidextrous safety, extended beavertail grip